 The falls are on the main island of Efate, roughly 10km (6.2 mi) or a 10 to 15-minute drive from Port Vila.

-Guided tours are available but guests can also explore the waterfalls independently.
+Guided tours are available, but you can also explore the waterfalls independently.

 Easily accessible and very close to Vanuatu’s capital, Mele Cascades Waterfalls is a great place to visit without travelling far to reach it.